WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring

 Other approaches have focused on extracting informative features from vibration signals for infrastructure monitoring.
-These features, often compact representations of the original signals, are mostly spectral features derived from Fourier transforms \cite{caprioliRail2007}, wavelet transforms \cite{shenFastRobustIdentification2021, shenEvaluatingRailwayTrack2023a, unsiwilaiMultipleaxle2023}, Kalman filters \cite{ hoelzlVoldKalmanFilter2023}, or Hilbert transforms \cite{malekjafarianRailway2019}, that are sensitive to structural health conditions.
+These features, often compact representations of the original signals, are mostly spectral features derived from Fourier transforms \cite{caprioliRail2007}, wavelet transforms \cite{shenFastRobustIdentification2021, shenEvaluatingRailwayTrack2023a, unsiwilaiMultipleaxle2023}, Kalman filters \cite{ hoelzlVoldKalmanFilter2023}, or Hilbert transforms \cite{malekjafarianRailway2019}, which are sensitive to structural health conditions.
 For example, features can be extracted in the time domain \cite{MAO2025115988}, time-frequency \cite{shenEvaluatingRailwayTrack2023a}, or space-frequency domain \cite{unsiwilaiMultipleaxle2023} by employing synchro-squeezed wavelet transforms, and continuous wavelets transform to construct localized wavelet power spectra.
 These approaches leverage the strength of wavelets to localize features along the signal.
 Moreover, statistical features derived from the power spectrum in the space domain are also robust to spatial frequency variations, making them practical for signals obtained at diverse measurement speeds.
-These features are used as health condition indicators, such as track quality indices \cite{unsiwilaiMultipleaxle2023}, or as inputs to machine learning models like Gaussian Process regression \cite{shenEvaluatingRailwayTrack2023a} for estimating stiffness parameters.
+These features are used as health condition indicators, such as track quality indices \cite{unsiwilaiMultipleaxle2023}, or as inputs to machine learning models like Gaussian process regression \cite{shenEvaluatingRailwayTrack2023a} for estimating stiffness parameters.
 Papers like \cite{zhangDatadrivenWindinducedResponse2025, zhangBayesianDynamicModelling2024, zhangBayesianDynamicRegression2022, pengInterpretableDamageSensitive2025, khodadoostIntelligentVibrationbasedStructural2025} further discuss the challenges and opportunities of data-driven and machine learning approaches in vibration-signal-based infrastructure monitoring.